gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2021-01/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

-- Updated the `landingzone/account-baseline-root` & `landingzone/account-baseline-security` modules to include the new `iam-access-analyzer` module in order to be compliant with CIS 1.3.0.
+- Updated the `landingzone/account-baseline-root` &amp; `landingzone/account-baseline-security` modules to include the new `iam-access-analyzer` module in order to be compliant with CIS 1.3.0.
 The additional `iam-access-analyzer` module is disabled by default to aid consistency and backwards compatibility between versions of the `landingzone`.
 - Updated the related examples to showcase how the `landingzone` module could use the `iam-access-analyzer` module.
 To enable the use of this feature, users will need to set `enable_iam_access_analyzer` to true in the variables.tf for each of these modules or examples.
 - Once all our libraries are upgraded and tested to be compatible with CIS 1.3.0 we’ll publish a migration guide to help you update.